Broadband Grant Program

 The Border-to-Border Broadband Development Grant Program funds the expansion of broadband service to areas of Minnesota that are unserved or underserved.

-2023 Broadband Grant Recipients are listed below under "2023 Awards" tab.
+FY 2025 Broadband Grant Round 10 Recipients are listed below under "2024 Awards".

 Overview

 The Border-to-Border Broadband Development Grant Program was created in Minn.
 Stat.
 116J.395 in 2014.
 The legislative focus of this grant program is to provide financial resources that help make the business case for new and existing providers to invest in building broadband infrastructure into unserved and underserved areas of the state.
-The Border-to-Border Broadband Grant Program has been funded with state general fund revenues and a combination of both state general fund revenues and federal American Rescue Pan Act (ARPA) Sec.
+The Border-to-Border Broadband Grant Program has been funded with state general fund revenues and a combination of both state general fund revenues and federal American Rescue Plan Act (ARPA) Sec.
 604 Capital Projects Funds (CPF).
 The 2023 Legislature appropriated $50 million for each of FY 2024 and FY 2025.
-Plans for distribution of that funding are still being developed.
-Subsequent grant rounds are anticipated to be funded with Broadband Equity, Access and Deployment Funds (BEAD).
+The FY 2024 State General Revenue Funds of $50 million funded the ninth grant round and the FY 2025 State General Revenue Funds of $50 million funded the tenth grant round.
+Subsequent grant rounds are anticipated to be funded with approximately $652 million in federal Broadband Equity, Access, and Deployment Funds (BEAD).

 Please continue to visit this page of the Office of Broadband Development website to stay up-to-date on the Border-to-Border Broadband Infrastructure grant program or Sign Up For Broadband Updates.